sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 ---
 title: "Better onboarding: How to prevent codebase overwhelm"
 description: "A data-driven look at how the rise in code complexity affects new developers joining a team, and how engineering managers can support new hires with better onboarding."
-author: Patricia No and Rebecca Dodd
+author: Patricia No
 authorUrl:
 publishDate: 2021-04-29T18:00+02:00
-tags: [blog, remote, design]
+tags: [blog, remote]
 slug: better-onboarding-how-to-prevent-codebase-overwhelm
 heroImage: /blog/better-onboarding-prevent-codebase-overwhelm.png
 socialImage: https://sourcegraphstatic.com/better-onboarding-prevent-codebase-overwhelm.png